 After setting a general goal, specific objectives are then established that guide activities and provide performance metrics to guide everyone and provide feedback as to whether or not you are reaching your goal.
 So if the goal is to introduce new products, objectives state more specifically what you are going to do.
-Objectives must be set considering the needs of the organization, its capabilities, etc; You may be familiar with the acronym SMART in terms of objectives, but let’s review what it means:
+Objectives must be set considering the needs of the organization, its capabilities, etc.;

 - S – Specific: Very unambiguous, explicit targets

 - M -Measurable: Performance can be measured to compare with targets

 - A – Attainable: The capability is there to reach the targets

 - R – Relevant: Relates specifically to stated goal